rootdrew27/CS355-GP/README.md

 ## IMPORTANT

-- Please push and pull from the dev branch.
-After cloning, switch to the dev branch `git switch dev` before editing and push to the remote dev branch `git push origin dev`
+- Please only push and pull to/from the **dev** branch.
+Thus, after cloning, switch to the dev branch: `git switch dev`.
+This should set your dev branch to track origin/dev, which is the remote dev branch.
+To push, use `git push origin dev`, just to be safe

 ## Setup Instructions